 After you have planned your platter (or let’s just say you’re following the numbers for mine) outline 24 cookies with green icing.

-I wanted to mention that I wasn’t worried about the colors bleeding because real watermelons don’t have a perfect straight white line where the rind meets the flesh so it’s okay if there’s a little color bleeding in the cookies.
+I wanted to mention that I wasn’t worried about the royal icing colors bleeding together.
+Real watermelons don’t have a perfect straight white line where the rind meets the flesh so it’s okay if there’s a little color bleeding in the cookies.

 Now all that’s left is to stack them and that’s the fun part because you can see it come together.
 If you want to use 70 cookies in the watermelon cookie platter you can.
-If you want you can add an extra cookie with the seeds and don’t assemble the watermelon as tight so you can use a few cookies to make the watermelon slice at the top.
-It make a nice presentation.
+Or you can add an extra cookie with the seeds.
+Don’t assemble the watermelon as tight so you can use fewer cookies.

 Well, what do you think?
 Do you like it?
-It was inspired by this cupcake platter by Cake Wiz.
-I fell in love with it the minute I saw it and knew I had to make some kind of cookie version.
-But if you aren’t into watermelon (I can’t imagine that) don’t worry because I have another fun platter I’m making tonight.
-Look for the tutorial soon!
+It was inspired by this cupcake platter by Cake Wiz because I fell in love with it the minute I saw it.
+I knew I had to make some kind of cookie version, but if you aren’t into a watermelon (I can’t imagine that) don’t worry because here is a Pizza Cookie Platter a lot like this one!

 More watermelon projects: